← Back

 What are the effects of reaching the Google Sheets row limit?

-• Slow load times - Uploading a file under the 100MB file size limit and 10,000,000 cell limit will succeed but the closer files get to the size and cell limit, the longer they will take to import.
+- Slow load times - Uploading a file under the 100MB file size limit and 10,000,000 cell limit will succeed but the closer files get to the size and cell limit, the longer they will take to import.

 Conclusion

-As you are now well aware, there are a number of different options for working around the Google Sheets cell limit of 10,000,000 cells.
+As you are now well aware, there are a number of different options to get around the Google Sheets cell limit of 10,000,000 cells.
 The solutions generally require using other applications to store the dataset or manipulate it before transferring it back into Google Sheets.
 For folks wanting to do their work in a spreadsheet, the easiest option is to simply use Row Zero, a blazingly fast spreadsheet designed to work with large data sets, that runs in the cloud, and doesn't require a download.

 Another solution to a slow spreadsheet would be the use of a BI tool, like Microsoft's PowerBI or Tableau business intelligence tools.
 Both tools are feature rich and powerful visualization and BI tools.
 These tools are very different from the spreadsheets most people are familiar with and for that reason, were not reviewed in this post.